Using old lenses on a modern DSLR/mirrorless camera

 Right, an OM2 mount Tamron 35-70 CF Macro on a 1Ds3 – Why??

-I’m just doing this for an experiment – If I want real sharpness and image quality, I already have lenses costing an awful lot of money, but who knows what I might find?
+I’m just doing this for an experiment – If I want real sharpness and image quality, I already have lenses costing an awful lot of money, but then again who knows what I might find?

 Other DSLRs also take adapters, however some need an adapter with a lens in it to allow for infinity focusing (i.e. the lens will only focus short of infinity – not a problem for macro use).

-Am I going to use this stuff ‘for real’ – I suspect not – if I wanted to make things purposely difficult and tedious, I might take a tripod with me everywhere and go back to film, say large format.
+Am I going to use this stuff ‘for real’ – I suspect not* – if I wanted to make things purposely difficult and tedious, I might take a tripod with me everywhere and go back to film, say large format.

-That said, some of these lenses may well produce quite acceptable results and be of genuine use to someone wanting to experiment (particularly on a tight budget)
+That said, some of these lenses may well produce quite acceptable results and be of genuine use to someone wanting to experiment (particularly on a tight budget).